PKU-ML/DYNACL/README.md

     pip install git+https://github.com/fra31/auto-attack

-Additionally, one package is required for generating pseudo labels.
-We recommend the [kmeans-pytorch](https://github.com/subhadarship/kmeans_pytorch) package (can be directly installed by pip).
-An alternative is the sklearn.
+Additionally, we need one package for generating pseudo labels.
+We recommend the [kmeans-pytorch](https://github.com/subhadarship/kmeans_pytorch) package (can be directly installed by pip), and sklearn is an alternative.

 ## Data
 CIFAR10, CIFAR100, and STL10 dataset are required.
 You may manually download them and put in the ``./data`` folder, or directly run our provided scripts to automatically download these datasets.